 We’re told to love one another, because love comes from God (1 John 4:7).
 But what I didn’t fully realize until that night was that we can’t continue to give love if we don’t take time to receive it.

-I don’t know how many times I’ve been preached to on the importance of spending daily time with God.
-Spiritual leaders are always saying that “Prayer and Bible reading are important.”
-Well, so are clean dishes, clothes that don’t smell like low tide, and food, not to mention doctors appointments, medication for my mom, and the list goes on.
+I don’t know how many times I’ve been preached to about the importance of spending daily time with God.
+Spiritual leaders are always saying that prayer and reading scripture are important.
+Well, so are clean dishes, clothes that don’t smell like low tide, and food, not to mention doctors appointments, my mom’s medication, and the list goes on.
 Non-essentials, like the dust bunnies that keep multiplying like rabbits, get moved to the bottom of my to-do list.
 Sometimes I just don’t have time to worry about them.

-I thought I didn’t have time to worry about devotional time with God either.
+I thought I didn’t have time to worry about spending time with God either.
 I was wrong.

 I love my mom.
-I consider it a privilege to have her in my life and to be able to care for her in my home, but I can’t continue to love her and care for her if I don’t make time to take love in.
+I considered it a privilege to to be able to care for her in our home, but I couldn’t continue to love her and care for her if I didn’t make time to take in love.

 My life is a crazy busy mess sometimes, but after that knife attack in the kitchen, I go on slasher rampages of a different kind.
-No matter how jammed my schedule may be, I find ways to make a hole large enough to fit in time with God.
-I’ll look at my day, pick a time, and, if necessary, actually write down in the schedule, “vent here.”
+No matter how jammed my schedule may be, I make a hole large enough to spend time in God’s presence.
+I’ll look at my day and, if necessary, actually write in the schedule “vent here.”
 No matter how busy life may get, I need my “slasher time” with God.